Time Traveling Bunny:

 Animus' second attack is while Cap is on a train, and the result is a lot of innocent lives lost in a trainwreck.
 That draws the attention of SHIELD.
 Tired of hitting dead-ends on his quest for his lost memories, Cap demands that Nick Fury release Mason Harding, the inventor of the Madbomb, so that Harding can use his memory inducing techniques to discover Cap's lost memories.

-The memories that Harding discovers, which no one points out contradicts previous memories that we've seen, such as in Captain America #176, will all eventually be re-retconned away, so i'm not going to go into too much detail on them.
+Back to Mason Harding.
+The memories he discovers, which no one points out contradicts previous memories that we've seen, such as in Captain America #176, will all eventually be re-retconned away, so i'm not going to go into too much detail on them.
 We learn that Steve was a wimpy artist type that grew up in the suburbs and didn't get along with his dad.

 He had an older brother who was more of a sports guy, and when he joined the army and was killed in the Pearl Harbor attack, Cap joined the army to get vengeance.